zoxpx/pxdocs/content/reference/CLI/group-snaps.md

 ## Related topics

-* For more information about how to create group snapshots of Portworx volumes through Kubernetes, refer to the [Snapshot group of PVCs](/portworx-install-with-kubernetes/storage-operations/create-snapshots/on-demand/snaps-group/) page.
+* For more information about creating group snapshots of Portworx volumes through Kubernetes, refer to the [Snapshot group of PVCs](/portworx-install-with-kubernetes/storage-operations/create-snapshots/on-demand/snaps-group/) page.